a-subhani/CodeLab-II-Python-2023/Chapter 2 -Grpahical User Interface/README.md

 &nbsp;
 &nbsp;
-## Bonus Assessment Exercise: Temperature Converter☑️
+## Bonus Assessment Exercise A: Temperature Converter
 Develop a GUI that implements a temperature converter application using Tkinter, allowing users to convert between Celsius and Fahrenheit.
 &nbsp;
 &nbsp;
+## Bonus Assessment Exercise B:  Age Calculator
+Create a program to take input of the user's date of birth and output the age.
+Expected input: 8/5/2018
+Expected output: Your age is 5 years
+Hint: you can use the date from datetime package to get today's date &nbsp;
+&nbsp;
 # Further Exercises
-## Exercise 1:  Count characters
+## Exercise A:  Count characters
 Develop a GUI to count the number of vowels and consonants in the given string.
 Ask the user to enter the string For example
 Enter a word: hello world